glennj/exercism.io/lua/robot-name/README.md

 # Robot Name

+Welcome to Robot Name on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Manage robot factory settings.

-When robots come off the factory floor, they have no name.
+When a robot comes off the factory floor, it has no name.

-The first time you boot them up, a random name is generated in the format of two uppercase letters followed by three digits, such as RX837 or BC811.
+The first time you turn on a robot, a random name is generated in the format of two uppercase letters followed by three digits, such as RX837 or BC811.

-Every once in a while we need to reset a robot to its factory settings, which means that their name gets wiped.
-The next time you ask, it will respond with a new random name.
+Every once in a while we need to reset a robot to its factory settings, which means that its name gets wiped.
+The next time you ask, that robot will respond with a new random name.

 The names must be random: they should not follow a predictable sequence.
-Random names means a risk of collisions.
+Using random names means a risk of collisions.
 Your solution must ensure that every existing robot has a unique name.

-## Running the tests

-To run the tests, run the command `busted` from within the exercise directory.

-## Further information

-For more detailed information about the Lua track, including how to get help if you're having trouble, please visit the exercism.io [Lua language page](http://exercism.io/tracks/lua/about).

 ## Source

+### Created by

+- @aarti

+### Contributed to by

+- @etandel
+- @ryanplusplus

+### Based on

-A debugging session with Paul Blackwell at gSchool. [http://gschool.it](http://gschool.it)
+A debugging session with Paul Blackwell at gSchool.

-## Submitting Incomplete Solutions
-It's possible to submit an incomplete solution so you can see how others have completed the exercise.